Nihaal-B/Nihaal-B.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-*Website to be updated Jan.
-5th*
+_Website to be updated Jan.
+5th_

 Welcome to my site!
 I'm Nihaal Bhojwani, currently an undergraduate computer science student at the [University of Maryland](https://umd.edu/), with a concentration in machine learning.
-I am passionate about the intersection of AI and science, particularly I intend to develop principled algorithms for complex systems and advance generative models for scientific discovery.
+I am passionate about the intersection of AI and science.
+Particularly I intend to develop principled algorithms for complex systems and advance generative models for scientific discovery.

 I am currently conducting machine learning research at the [California Institute of Technology](https://www.caltech.edu/), mentored by [Prof. Anima Anandkumar](http://tensorlab.cms.caltech.edu/users/anima/), where I develop new AI methods to enable and accelerate scientific applications.
 Previously, I worked at [NASA Ames Research Center](https://www.nasa.gov/ames/) as an AI/ML Research Intern under the guidance of [Manoj Agrawal](https://www.linkedin.com/in/manojagr/) and [Dr. Krishna Kalyanam](https://www.nasa.gov/people/krishna-kalyanam/), building an air traffic control recommendation system.
 Additionally, I interned at [Lockheed Martin](https://www.lockheedmartin.com/en-us/index.html) as a machine learning engineer under [Joe Worsham](https://www.linkedin.com/in/joeworsham/), where I developed time-series forecasting algorithms.